Explore the key differences between CFD brokers and retail prop firms, including risk, capital requirements, and trading strategies for traders.

 What factors should U.S. traders consider when choosing between offshore CFD brokers and domestic retail prop firms, especially regarding regulations and leverage?

-Retail CFDs are broadly unavailable to U.S. residents due to the regulatory framework and enforcement actions.
+Retail CFDs are broadly unavailable to U.S. residents through regulated domestic channels due to the regulatory framework and enforcement activity.
 Futures-focused prop programs are accessible but vary widely in oversight and payout practices.
-For futures, effective leverage depends on margins set by exchanges and FCMs, which change with volatility.
+For futures, effective leverage depends on margins set by exchanges and FCMs, which can change with volatility.

 References